A new project

 H.264 encoding artifacts

-One big set-back in particular had to do with the renderer which would take the captured images and convert them to an H.264 encoded .MP4 video file.
+One big set back in particular had to do with the renderer, which would take the captured images and convert them to an H.264-encoded MP4 video file.

-I had been finishing up the “last” bug fixes and edits before getting the minimal app of the ground and into the internal and open testing stages.
 However, I discovered that the exported videos had H.264 codec artifacts (banding).
 The artifacts, ugly bands of pink across the video, seemed to appear after the first second or two of the video.
-Up until this point I had only rendered out videos less than 2 seconds so I didn’t realize this earlier.
+Up until this point, I had only rendered out 2 second long videos, so I didn’t realize this earlier.

-Some options were to use:
+Some options were to use either:

-- The native media APIs for encoding videos
+• The native media APIs for encoding videos

-Obviously, the app couldn’t be released without a way to export the timelapse to video, so I needed to think of another way.
+Obviously, the app couldn’t be released without a way to export the time-lapse to video, so I needed to think of another way.

-After a lot of searching, I came to a small package called bitmap2video which looked like it might do the trick.
+After a lot of searching, I came across a small package called bitmap2video which looked like it might do the trick.
 However, since it was written in Kotlin, it would mean switching the existing code from Java to Kotlin.

 I decided to go for it and embrace it as an unexpected opportunity to learn Kotlin.

-First, I did a bunch of extensive testing to verify that it didn’t produce artifacts like jcodec.
-I did end up having to fix some depreciated code and fix a few things to make it work, but came to the conclusion that with some more customization it would indeed work.
+I did end up having to fix some deprecated code and other minor things to make it work, but came to the conclusion that with some more customization, it would indeed work.

-So, in the end, it turned out better because of the set-back. :)
+So, in the end, it turned out better because of the set back. :)

 The first pre-release (internal testing)